Cars brands and logos that start with L

 Lincoln Logo

 In 1917, Leland Henry founded the Lincoln Motor Company.
 Based in Detroit, USA, it was named after the American president.
 In 1922, the founder was forced to sell the company to Henry Ford, who made it a division of his brand.
-The first car of the brand was the Lincoln L-Series of 1920.
-In 1955, one of the most expensive models – Lincoln Continental – saw the light.
-In 1981, a luxury limousine, Lincoln Town Car, appeared.
+The brand’s first car was the 1920 Lincoln L-Series.
+In 1955, one of the most expensive models, the Lincoln Continental, was introduced.
+In 1981, a luxury limousine, the Lincoln Town Car, appeared.
 From 1998 to 2002, the brand was a part of Premier Automotive Group.
 The company produces the presidential car, the prestigious Lincoln Navigator.

 Lister Motor Company